 Burlington is a somewhat small city located in the state of Wisconsin.
 With a population of 10,978 people and four constituent neighborhoods, Burlington is the 83rd largest community in Wisconsin.

 Unlike some cities, Burlington isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Burlington are a mix of both white- and blue-collar jobs.
-Overall, Burlington is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Burlington who work in office and administrative support (17.90%), sales jobs (11.59%), and management occupations (7.96%).
+Overall, Burlington is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Burlington who work in office and administrative support (17.66%), sales jobs (12.23%), and management occupations (9.00%).

-The per capita income in Burlington in 2010 was $24,667, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $98,668 for a family of four.
+The per capita income in Burlington in 2010 was $31,057, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $124,228 for a family of four.
 However, Burlington contains both very wealthy and poor people as well.

 Burlington is a somewhat ethnically-diverse city.
 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
-Burlington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.37% of the city’s residents.
-Important ancestries of people in Burlington include Irish, Polish, English, and Norwegian.
+Important ancestries of people in Burlington include German, Irish, Polish, English, and Italian.

 The most common language spoken in Burlington is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Italian and Spanish.